Next Doors: Supporting the Mind and Heart

 Jewish Family & Children’s Service rises to meet the mental health crisis

 Jewish Family & Children’s Service is entering its 90th year of existence.
-And unfortunately, it’s busier
+And unfortunately, it’s busier than ever.

 That’s because one of the most significant impacts of the COVID-19 pandemic was on mental health.
 Anxiety and depression, in particular, spiked during the pandemic.
 According to the World Health Organization, the first year of the pandemic alone saw a 25 percent increase in these conditions globally.